Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Owasp_top_10/Information-disclosure-vulnerabilities.md

 Many websites provide files at /robots.txt and /sitemap.xml to help crawlers navigate their site.
 Among other things, these files often list specific directories that the crawlers should skip, for example, because they may contain sensitive information.

+## Example

+Open Burp suite intercept the request and sand the SCAN and select scan mode like Crawl

 ## 2. Directory listings

 Web servers can be configured to automatically list the contents of directories that do not have an index page present.